rocketlend/protocol/README.md

   must cover the borrower's total debt (including interest), and the available ETH must be sufficient for the borrow limit check (described below).
   Withdrawal is disallowed if the borrower has debt in an expired pool.
+- Stake RPL from their balance in Rocket Lend back onto their node
-- Deposit ETH from their balance in Rocket Lend back onto their Rocket Pool node
+- Deposit ETH from their balance in Rocket Lend back onto their node
 - Exit Rocket Lend by changing their node's primary and RPL withdrawal addresses